benzookapi/shopify-barebone-app-sample/README.md

 3. If you run locally, you need to tunnel localhost for public URL as follows (otherwise, the command lines above are usable in Render or other cloud platform deploy scripts).
 ```
-cloudflared tunnel --url localhost:3000
+cloudflared tunnel --url localhost:3000 or ./ngrok http 3000
 ```

-4. Set `YOUR_APP_URL` (your cloudflared or other platform `root` URL) and `YOUR_APP_URL/callback` to your app settings in [partner dashboard](https://partners.shopify.com/).
+4. Set `YOUR_APP_URL` (your cloudflared or ngrok or other platform `root` URL) and `YOUR_APP_URL/callback` to your app settings in [partner dashboard](https://partners.shopify.com/).
 If you add `?external=true` parameter to `YOUR_APP_URL`, the app UX turns into a [service connector](https://github.com/benzookapi/shopify-barebone-app-sample/wiki#for-external-service-connection) which tries to connect Shopify stores with their users. **Note that if you disable the app embedded (non embedeed app), App Bridge and its Session Token cannot be used so this app shows the same external page using its own JWT which contains "shop", instead of Session Token.** (See [this demo](https://github.com/benzookapi/shopify-barebone-app-sample/wiki#non-embedded-apps-cannot-use-app-bridge-or-session-token-so-should-render-the-external-page-with-your-own-jwt))

 5. (For PostgreSQL or MySQL users only,) create the following table in your database (in `psql` or `mysql` command or other tools).
 ```